CaseLinguist/caselinguist.com/_posts/2019-02-25-law-technology-with-impact.md

-Hello, My name is René and I offer SEO marketing for the small firm.
-These are flexible services also applicable to a solo practice.
+Hello, My name is René and I run Marketing for Lawyers.
+I offer flexible SEO services for small firms and solo practice.

 Researching SEO takes linguistic court interpreter training (in Spanish), as I patiently combine my superficial knowledge of the legal system with a style of data reporting and client interaction I enjoy.